MPL 13x10x5 / 35H - neodymium magnet

 Apart from immense power, neodymium magnets have the following advantages:

-- They do not lose their strength (of the magnet).
-After approximately 10 years, their power decreases by only ~1% (theoretically),
+- They do not lose strength over time - after 10 years, their strength decreases by only ~1% (theoretically),

-- They protect against demagnetization caused by external magnetic field very well,
+- They are exceptionally resistant to demagnetization caused by an external magnetic field,

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- They have very high magnetic induction on the surface of the magnet,
+- They exhibit very high magnetic induction on the surface of the magnet,

-- The ability for precise shaping and customization to specific needs – neodymium magnets can be produced in a wide range of shapes and sizes, which amplifies their universality in usage.
+- Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in a wide range of shapes and sizes, which amplifies their universality in usage.

 Disadvantages of neodymium magnets:

-- They can break when subjected to a strong impact.
+- They are fragile when subjected to a powerful impact.
 If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

 - High temperatures can reduce the strength of neodymium magnets.
-Typically, after heating above 80°C, most of them experience a permanent loss in strength (although it is dependent on the shape and size).
+Typically, after heating above 80°C, most of them experience a permanent loss in strength (although it is dependent on the form and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-Exercise Caution with Neodymium Magnets
+Caution with Neodymium Magnets

 Dust and powder from neodymium magnets are flammable.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
-If the magnet is crushed into fine powder or dust, it becomes highly flammable.
+Once crushed into fine powder or dust, this material becomes highly flammable.

-Magnetic fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
-They can also damage televisions, VCRs, computer monitors, and CRT displays.
-Avoid placing neodymium magnets in close proximity to electronic devices.
+Strong fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
+In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
+You should especially avoid placing neodymium magnets near electronic devices.